Adversarial Attacks in Weight-Space Classifiers: Related Work

 \section{Related Work}

-The analysis of trained neural network parameters had been raising increasing interest in recent years, demonstrating applicability in a wide, and at times surprising, range of machine learning tasks. \cite{eilertsen2020classifying} was one of the first works considering this idea, performing trained network parameter analysis to identify the optimization procedure hyperparameters. \cite{unterthiner2020predicting} showed that a trained CNN classifier model parameters can be used to directly attain a good assessment of classification accuracy, without running the full model's forward pass. \cite{dupont2022data} have been the first to demonstrate that neural network parameters, specifically of the SIREN \cite{sitzmann2020implicit} models (one of the first INRs to be proposed), could be used as the direct and only input for the training of a meta-learner model for classification, generative, data-imputation and novel-view synthesis tasks. \cite{peebles2022learning} employ generative modeling of deep-weight space to improve parameter update steps in model training.
+The analysis of trained neural network parameters has raised increasing interest in recent years, evolving from statistical analysis to sophisticated deep learning on neural functionals. \citep{eilertsen2020classifying} was one of the first works considering this idea, performing trained network parameter analysis to identify optimization hyperparameters. \citep{unterthiner2020predicting} showed that trained CNN classifier parameters can be used to directly attain a good assessment of classification accuracy without running the full model's forward pass.
+Recent advancements have introduced equivariant architectures to process these parameters more effectively: \citep{navon2023equivariant} proposed DWSNets to respect permutation symmetries in weight spaces, while \citep{zhou2023neural} and \citep{zhou2024universal} introduced Neural Functional Transformers (NFTs) and Universal Neural Functionals (UNFs) to leverage attention mechanisms for processing weights of diverse architectures.

+\citep{dupont2022data} were the first to demonstrate that neural network parameters, specifically of SIREN \citep{sitzmann2020implicit} models, could be used as the direct and only input for training meta-learner models for classification, generative, and data-imputation tasks.
+This domain has expanded to generative modeling of weight spaces, where \citep{peebles2022learning} and \citep{schurholt2024scalable} employ diffusion and hyper-representations to generate or manipulate model parameters.

+In the context of adversarial robustness, our work relates to the phenomenon of gradient obfuscation and purification. \citep{athalye2018obfuscated} famously categorized defenses relying on shattered or vanishing gradients—phenomena often observed in unrolled optimization loops—as causing a false sense of security.
+Similarly, \citep{yang2022closer} analyzed Deep Equilibrium Models (DEQs), finding that their fixed-point nature can mask gradients, necessitating implicit differentiation for effective evaluation.
+Conceptually, the "scrubbing" effect we observe parallels adversarial purification methods, such as DiffPure \citep{nie2022diffusion}, which use generative processes to cleanse inputs.
+While \citep{luo2024adversarial} recently proposed training INRs specifically to enhance data robustness, our work uncovers the \textit{inherent} robustness of parameter-space classifiers to white-box gradient-based adversarial attacks, that arises without such explicit robust training.
+Finally, regarding 3D data, adversarial attacks have primarily focused on point clouds \citep{xiang2019generating, liu2019extending} or neural radiance fields \citep{fu2023nerfool}, leaving voxel-based parameter-space classification largely unexplored.